 All the major decisions are taken by the general meeting of the shareholders, but every daily decisions are taken by a director or a board of directors.
 A supervisory board is appointed if the shares are registered on the stock market, if the number of shareholders exceeds 100 members or if it is licensed by the Financial Monitoring Agency.
 The minimum number of members of the supervisory board is four and the maximum number is 21.

 A general partnership is based on an agreement between two or more partners, performing business under the same name, personally liable for the debts and incomes of the partnership.
 All the partners may take management decisions; our team of specialists in company formation in Georgia can provide more information on the Georgian partnerships.

 A limited partnership is formed by two or more persons with different roles in a company: there is a general partner (who has unlimited liability) and there is the silent partner (his or her liability is limited in the extend of his contribution).
-Only the general partners are entitled to take any management decisions.
+The management decisions can be taken only by the general partners.
 Please note that a partnership can also be liable for VAT registration in Georgia.